afsalthaj/safe-string-interpolation/README.md

 scala> // safeStr interpolation

 scala> safeStr"The scala string interpol can be a bit dangerous with your secrets. ${a}, ${b}, ${c}"
-<console>:24: error: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on something while using `safeStr`
+<console>:24: error: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings!
        safeStr"The scala string interpol can be a bit dangerous with your secrets. ${a}, ${b}, ${c}" ^ scala> safeStr"The scala string interpol can be a bit dangerous with your secrets. ${a}, ${b}"